balupton/website/README.md

 1. [Open http://localhost:9778/](http://localhost:9778/)

-1. Getting hacking away by editing the files in the `./src` directory :-)
+1. Getting hacking away by editing the files your new `src` directory :-)

 ## License